dod-ccpo/atat-web-api/README.md

 | Azure CLI | n/a | Follow steps at [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) at microsoft.com |
 | Terraform | n/a | Follow steps at [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/azure-get-started) at hashicorp.com |

-### Deploy Shared Infrastructure
+### Deploy Shared Infrastructure with Terraform
 ---
 This monorepo currently contains a single Application (ATAT Portfolio Drafts API), but may eventually contain multiple Applications which all share some common infrastructure pieces.
-The following instructions describe their deployment:
+The following instructions describe their deployment.

 [Terraform](https://www.terraform.io/) will be used to deploy shared infrastructure in Microsoft Azure.
 Examples of such shared resources:
 * Key Vault